 Years: 2006-2007, 2012-2015

 2012-2015 RAM 2500 models might have been better built, but they still had some issues you might want to check out.
-Death wobble, high vibrations and uncontrollable steering can be occasional problems, especially on 2012 and 2013 models.
+Death wobble, high vibrations, and uncontrollable steering can be occasional problems, especially on 2012 and 2013 models.
 RAM 3500 suffers from death wobble and shaky suspension for 2012 and 2013, while 2014 and 2015 one-ton RAM 3500s seem to be better built than their three-quarter ton counterparts.

 Years: 2000, 2002, 2004-2006

-Revolutionary Dodge Dakota is another truck you won’t be able to get new, and will have to rely on a second hand alternative.
+Revolutionary Dodge Dakota is another truck you won’t be able to get new, and will have to rely on a second-hand alternative.
 2000 year models experienced loss of oil pressure due to oil sludge buildup, and brake problems.
 Brake troubles continued in 2002 as well.
-Dakota’s brakes would simply lock up at random, requiring caliper, pads and rotor replacement.
+Dakota’s brakes would simply lock up at random, requiring caliper, pads, and rotor replacement.
 Fast forward into 2004 and Dakota’s experiencing irregular shifting.
 Add to that engine’s rough idling and more brake troubles, and you got yourself a clunker.

 Years: 2004-2005, 2010

 It might be the best-sold US vehicle, but that doesn’t mean it’s free of issues.
-2004 and 2005 model years were the absolute nightmare for Ford F-150 owners.
+2004 and 2005 model years were the absolute nightmares for Ford F-150 owners.
 Those were the first two years of the eleventh generation and Blue Oval still hadn’t figured things out back then.
-Engine problems don’t necessarily account for most of complaints, but they’re by far the most serious issues.
+Engine problems don’t necessarily account for most of the complaints, but they’re by far the most serious issues.
 Spark plugs that break off inside the head or pops out, loud noises from the motor, and all kinds of other engine failures have accompanied F-150 throughout those first couple of years.
 Then, there’s the power window failure which also occurs in both 2004 and 2005 models.
 Finally, there’s the transmission failure as an icing on the cake.
-Needless to say, there were more than dozen of recalls.
+Needless to say, there were more than a dozen recalls.